simbathesailor/react-infinite-scroll/README.md

 - Other examples

+- Update readme with all the props InfiniteScroll component takes.

+- Example how to stop the infinite scroll and sending the custom components as Loader.

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.